AdvikGM/Pin_Extractor.py/README.md

 Example
 Poem
-Stars and the moonshine in the skywhite anduntil the end of the night Extracted PIN
+Stars and the moonshine in the skywhite and until the end of the night Extracted PIN
 4320